 As it happens, Evelyn had copied this illustration from a plate in Athanasius Kircher’s Musurgia Universalis (1650), but he hadn’t done a very careful job of it and ended up entering a number of notes incorrectly.
 If we educe it paleospectrophonically, the result sounds like an automatic musical instrument in a state of disrepair:

-For comparison, you can hear Athanasius Kircher’s original version of the same barrel organ program at the start of “Magia Phonotactica” (track 17 on Pictures of Sound), which is also freely available for listening on SoundCloud.
+For comparison, you can hear Athanasius Kircher’s original version of the same barrel organ program at the start of “Magia Phonotactica” (track 17 on Pictures of Sound), which is also freely available for listening on SoundCloud (dead link).
 Of course, Evelyn’s garbling of Kircher’s work could also be detected by analyzing the illustrations visually, but that would be more difficult, and also a lot less entertaining.

 But this brings up an important question about the ethics of paleospectrophony.
 How far is it desirable or acceptable to go in “correcting” source material, and at what point does this cross a line to become “cheating”?
 If I hadn’t inserted a blank line for the missing la# in Seytre’s patent plate, the relationships between all the other notes would have been thrown off, and the results wouldn’t have sounded very nice.
 There’s also no question that we’re dealing with a mistake, and that Seytre hadn’t intended to leave out a step in his scale; he even includes la# in other octaves.
 Overall, I feel pretty comfortable with that adjustment.
 But what about Seytre’s other apparent mistakes?
 Would it be OK to “fix” errant notes to conform to the music in the accompanying conventional notation?
 Should I have snipped out the flubbed passages in the second half of Hunt and Bradish’s “Auld Lang Syne”?
 Would it have been better for me to nudge the sour notes in Evelyn’s barrel organ program discreetly into their proper places?
 Personally, I don’t think I want to go there.
 Correcting a scale is one thing; correcting individual notes strikes me as more intrusive and subjective.
 I’d prefer to hear the glitches as glitches.
 After all, what’s attractive about paleospectrophony in the first place is the indexical, causal relationship it creates between the sounds we hear and the original inscriptions on which they’re based.
 If we tamper too much with the inscriptions, we jeopardize that relationship.